Heard County Vehicle Impound Guide

 • • Check if your auto insurance covers towing/storage (some policies do)

-Being arrested for a DUI in Heard, Georgia is a stressful experience.
-One of the immediate concerns is often: what happened to my car?
-This guide provides immediate, practical information on how to retrieve your impounded vehicle after a DUI arrest in Heard, GA.
-We understand this is a difficult time, and our goal is to help you navigate the process as smoothly as possible.
+Being arrested for a DUI in Heard County, Georgia, is a challenging experience.
+One of the first things on your mind is likely, "What happened to my car, and how do I get it back?"
+This guide provides immediate, practical information on retrieving your impounded vehicle after a DUI arrest in Heard County.
+We understand this is a stressful time, and our goal is to help you navigate the process as smoothly as possible.

 Your Vehicle After a DUI Arrest